| Ensete glaucum (Roxburgh)

 known as: Musa hookeri - Himalayan Banana - Perennial - An attractive,

 cold-tolerant banana from the foothills of the Himalaya.
-The
+The best forms

 Musa velutina H. Wendl. &